caitlynmn/BIOSTAT821_EHRProject/README.md

 # BIOSTAT821_EHRProject

-# Setup
+# Setup and installation
+To install Python, please refer to [Python Packaging Installation Instructions](https://packaging.python.org/en/latest/tutorials/installing-packages/).

+To install Git, please refer to [Git Guides](https://github.com/git-guides/install-git).

+To install Pytest, please refer to [Pytest Documentation](https://docs.pytest.org/en/6.2.x/getting-started.html).

+The module `ehr_analysis.py` contains the functions `parse_data`, `num_older_than`, `sick_patients`, and `age_at_admission`.

+Patient demographic EHR data is taken in as a tab-separated table .txt file with the following columns of data as its variables: `PatientID`, `PatientGender`, `PatientDateOfBirth`, `PatientRace`, `PatientMaritalStatus`, `PatientLanguage`, and `PatientPopulationPercentageBelowPoverty`.
+The .txt. file `PatientCorePopulatedTable.txt` is included as an example file for demographic EHR data.

+Laboratory EHR data is taken in as a tab-separated table .txt file with the following columns of data as its variables: `PatientID`, `AdmissionID`, `LabName`, `LabValue`, `LabUnits`, and `LabDateTime`.
+The .txt. file `LabsCorePopulatedTable.txt` is included as an example file for laboratory EHR data.

+# Function Descriptions

 ## Data parsing
-The module `ehr_analysis.py` contains the functions `parse_data`, `num_older_than`, `sick_patients`, and `age_at_admission`.

 The function `parse_data(filename: str) -> parse_data(filename: str) -> list[list[str]]` takes in
-* A table of patients with demographic data: `PatientCorePopulatedTable.txt`
+* A table of patients with demographic data.
+For example, `PatientCorePopulatedTable.txt`.
-* A table of laboratory results: `LabsCorePopulatedTable.txt`
+* A table of laboratory results.
+For example, `LabsCorePopulatedTable.txt`.

 The output is a list of list of strings of the parsed data, with each nested list being a patient's unique data.